toofusan/Twity/README.md

 ## Response class
 See `TwitterJson.cs`, and https://dev.twitter.com/overview/api/tweets , https://dev.twitter.com/overview/api/users , https://dev.twitter.com/overview/api/entities , https://dev.twitter.com/overview/api/entities-in-twitter-objects .
 You can modify `TwitterJson.cs` to get a response item.

+# License
+- There are some modified code from other library.
+Check "TwitterOauth.cs" and "TwitterHelper.cs".
+- For other parts, MIT.